mnot/I-D/rfc5988bis/draft.md

 Note that relation types can be registered by third parties (including the expert(s)), if the expert(s) determine that an unregistered relation type is widely deployed and not likely to be registered in a timely manner otherwise.
+Such registrations still are subject to the requirements defined, including the need to reference a specification.

 #### Registration Request Processing {#processing}